Modal Intensionalism. (2015). JOURNAL OF PHILOSOPHY.

 I develop a new semantics for first-order logic without individuals as the values of names or extensions as the values of predicates.
 Compared to the standard semantics for first-order logic, it better reflects the truly intensional meanings of predicates.
 It also resolves longstanding problems with Leibniz’s conceptual containment theory.

-a paper on standard deontic logic. (in progress)
+a paper on standard deontic logic. (in progress, PDF Available by email)